 top of page

-Escape to Marianna Caverns – All You Need to Know Guide
+Exploring Marianna Caverns – All You Need to Know Guide

-There is only one place in all of Florida where you can explore a cave on dry land.
 Most of Florida is so low laying that the caves are part of the underwater aquifer system.
 Some of these can be snorkeled in the Springs.
-In Marianna, where the land sits at 180 feet, Florida Caverns State Park has the only cave open to the public for exploration.
+In Marianna, where the land sits at 180 feet, Florida Caverns State Park has the only cave open to the public cave exploration.
 Complete with stalactites, stalagmites, columns and soda straw style formations, this unique underground marvel is still alive today, and worth the drive to get there.
-We recently made the trip there and I wanted to share our experience to help for your planning purposes.
+We have recently made a few trips there and I wanted to share our experience to help for your planning purposes.

 This amazing place of nature stayed on my bucket list for years.
 Hurricane Michael heavily damaged the grounds in 2018, and the park had limited access for quite a while.
 The remote location was definitely an obstacle, and I was reluctant to make the drive without some well laid plans.
 My college roommate Loren came to visit and we just decided to go for it!
 The road trip from my house is 400 miles, and almost 6 hours, 7 if you factor in potty stops, gas, and a nursing baby.
-All in all, we decided the best way to do this was to drive straight up to the Mariana area and go directly to the Caverns first.
+All in all, we decided the best way to do this was to drive straight up to the Marianna area and go directly to the Caverns first.
 Then, if we could get tickets for the caves we'd proceed, if not, we would do all the other park activities/ hikes and return first thing the next morning to catch the tour.
 And don't worry because there are other things to do close by that make this journey even better.

 Marianna is NOT centrally located.
 Much of Florida is clumped in the middle of the State, while places like Saint Augustine and the Keys have such a wealth of activities they attract their own following each year.
 Caverns Park is about an hour West of Tallahassee and two hours East of Pensacola, making it a real out of the way destination.